Country code top-level domains in Trinidad and Tobago

 Fortunately, there isn’t much competition in the short term, but in the long term there’ll definitely be.
 And if you’re thinking long term, there’s no time like the present.

-I’m happy to report that I’m satisfied with my interactions with TTNIC.
-I’ve dealt with the CEO, Patrick Hosein and he has been very professional and helpful, and he resolved issues very quickly.
+Forward Multimedia has always had good interactions with TTNIC.
+The CEO, Patrick Hosein has always been very professional and helpful, and resolves issues very quickly.